-MAKING SENSE OF ALL THE DIFFERENCE CURED SPANISH HAM NAMES
+MAKING SENSE OF ALL THE DIFFERENT SPANISH HAM NAMES

 Spanish jamon (ham) is THE delicacy you need to try when visiting Spain.
 Forget about prosciutto or any other ham you’ve tried before: here you can get the real thing.
 And locals have it all the time!

 Unfortunately, choosing your Spanish cured ham right is not that easy: there are so many Spanish ham types and varieties that it’s easy to get lost in translation.
 But don’t worry, today we’ve got you covered: we are going to explain in an easy and understandable way what each jamon “name” means and what should you expect or be aware of when buying or ordering it.
 Let’s get started!

 Spanish ham types, varieties and grades: